-As of December 31, 2019, we had 24 employees, all of whom are located in the United States.
+Investing in, developing, and maintaining human capital is critical to our success.
+As of December 31, 2021, we had 43 employees, all of whom are located in the United States.
+We emphasize a number of measures and objectives in managing our human capital assets, including, among others, employee safety and wellness, talent acquisition and retention, employee engagement, development, and training, diversity and inclusion, and compensation and pay equity.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.
 We consider our relationship with our employees to be good.